webkumo/salary-balancer/README.md

 ### Possible problems
-If there is any problem during parsing file you will get an error code and additional information in System.err stream:
+If there is any problem during parsing file you will get an error code (as it is the best way to make scripts that use console app) and additional information in `System.err` stream (to make answer verbose for user):
 * Error code 1 if file wasn't found
 * Error code 2 if found several employees with the same id